AoifeW123/High-Low/README.md

                     }
                 }

-This if / while function is going to compare the answer given with the numbers to determin who has won, through a set of conditions:
+This if / while function is going to compare the answer given with the numbers to determin who has won, through a set of conditions.
+This section is going to compare all the possiable outcomes to produce a statement that is clear who has won.
+This is through the use of seeing if the user's number is greater or less that the generated number:

      if (Choice == 'l')